 Most rugged rootstock for apples.
-Vigorous, deep rooted, tolerates wet soil, dry soil, poor soil.
+Vigorous, deep-rooted, tolerates wet soil, dry soil, poor soil.
 Cold hardy.
 Trees slower to bear than semi-dwarfs.
 Apparently resistant to oak root fungus.
-Unpruned tree height of standard varieties 18-30 ft.; tree may be kept to any height desired with summer pruning.
+Unpruned tree height of standard varieties 18-30 feet, but tree may be kept to any height desired with summer pruning.
 Seed from Golden Delicious.

 Vigorous, standard rootstock for plums, peaches, nectarines, apricots, prunes, almonds.
-More tolerant of wet soils than Nemaguard; also more cold hardy.
+More tolerant of wet soils than Nemaguard, also more cold hardy.
 Susceptible to nematodes in sandy soils.
 Provides good anchorage and high degree of disease resistance.
-Unpruned tree height of standard varieties 15-25 ft.; size can be controlled further with summer pruning.
+Unpruned tree height of standard varieties 15-25 feet.
+Size can be controlled further with summer pruning.

 Excellent all-around rootstock for apples.
 Induces bearing at a younger age than standards.
 Tolerates wet soil, dry soil, poor soil, soil with high temperatures.
 Resists woolly apple aphids, collar rot and fireblight.
 Apparently resistant to oak root fungus.
-Trees dwarfed to 80-90% of standard, or about 15-25 ft.; can be further controlled with summer pruning.
-Very cold hardy, does not promote early bud break; used in Ontario, Canada.
+Trees dwarfed to 80-90% of standard, or about 15-25 feet, but can be further controlled with summer pruning.
+Very cold hardy, does not promote early bud break, Used in Ontario, Canada.
 Rarely suckers.

 Marianna 26-24 (Mari.)

 Standard rootstock for apricots, plums, prunes, most almonds.
-Mature trees comparatively small, 15-20 ft. if unpruned; can be kept smaller with summer pruning.
+Mature trees comparatively small, 15-20 feet if unpruned, but can be kept smaller with summer pruning.
 Shallow root system, much more tolerant of wet soils than Lovell or Nemaguard; is not tolerant of hot soils.
 Has tendency to sucker.
 Resistant to oak root fungus, root knot nematodes, root rot.

-Standard rootstock for sweet cherries; unpruned tree height of standard varieties is 30-40 ft.; trees may be held to any height with summer pruning.
+Standard rootstock for sweet cherries; unpruned tree height of standard varieties is 30-40 feet.
+Trees may be held to any height with summer pruning.
 Vigorous, more tolerant of wet soils than Mahaleb, but good drainage still required.
 Resistant to root knot nematodes and oak root fungus.
 Well anchored.
 Relatively cold hardy.